The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Limited third-party integrations compared to some competitors

-• Basic: $30 per user/month - ideal for small teams requiring essential CRM features
+• Basic: $30/user/month — essential CRM features

 3. Freshsales: Best for AI-powered sales engagement